jina-ai/jina/docs/fundamentals/executor/monitoring-executor.md

 ### Defining custom metrics with `@monitor`

-Let's take an example to illustrate the custom metrics
+Let's take an example to illustrate custom metrics:

 ```python
 from jina import requests, Executor